semaphoreci/docs/tour6-deploying-with-promotions_5bb91da12c7d3a04dd5b5d8f.md

             - echo 'Deploying to production!'
 </code></pre>

-In the Semaphore web interface, users will see a "Production Deploy" button once all blocks in the pipeline defined in `semaphore.yml` pass.
+In the Semaphore 2.0 web interface, users will see a `Production Deploy` button once all blocks in the pipeline defined in `semaphore.yml` pass.
 When a user promotes a revision, Semaphore records the time and name of the person who initiated it, and proceeds by executing the pipeline defined in `production-deploy.yml`.

 Note that [all pipeline features][pipeline-reference] are available in delivery